 The chart below illustrates some of the most common differences between cultures or individuals with high and low gender equality.
 At the bottom of this blog you will find a reference chart which provides specific results for the 62 countries in the GLOBE study.

-An interesting conclusion of this study is that societies which have higher gender equality were more prosperous, had longer life expectancy and experienced greater overall life satisfaction.
+An interesting conclusion of this study is that societies which have higher gender equality were more prosperous, had longer life expectancy, and experienced greater overall life satisfaction.
 They also enjoyed higher standards of living and acquired greater levels of knowledge.

-It is easy to look at this information and determine that we need to help low scoring countries improve their gender equality.
+It is easy to look at this information and determine that we need to help low-scoring countries improve their gender equality.
 However, those who have worked in different cultures understand that the approach of indoctrinating others with your beliefs is both rude and ineffective (something which is called ethnocentrism).
 Instead, I encourage you to use this information to change your thinking.
-If knowledge is truly power, then this knowledge should enable you to identify individuals or cultural gender equality and respond in ways which are both culturally sensitive and effective.
+If knowledge is truly power, then this knowledge should enable you to identify individuals or cultural gender equality and respond in ways that are both culturally sensitive and effective.

 Earlier this year I blogged about my experience with ethnocentrism while in Indonesia (The Wrong Side of the Road).
 At the beginning of my visit I referred to driving on the left side of the road as “the wrong side of the road”.
 By the end of my trip, I learned a lesson about ethnocentrism and changed my language to “a different side of the road”.